StrongKey/fido2/sampleapps/java/poc/README.md

 - You must have a Java web application server.
 These instructions assume you are using Payara (GlassFish).
 - The instructions assume the default ports for all the applications installed; Payara runs HTTPS on port 8181 by default, so make sure all firewall rules allow that port to be accessible.

-## Installation Instructions without FIDO server
+## Installation Instructions on a server with a FIDO2 Server on a SEPARATE server

-1. If installing the sample application **on the separate server**, StrongKey's software stack must be installed.
-Follow these steps for a separate server install:
+1. If installing this sample application **on a separate server**, StrongKey's software stack must be installed to make it work.
+Follow these steps to do so:
-    * Complete Steps 1-5 of the [FIDO server installation instructions](../../../docs/Installation_Guide_Linux.md)
+    * Complete Steps 1-5 of the [FIDO server installation instructions](../../../docs/Installation_Guide_Linux.md) but come back here after complexting step #5
-    * Edit the *install-skfs.sh* script in a text editor; on the line **"INSTALL_FIDO=Y"** change the value of **"Y"** to **"N"**
+    * Edit the *install-skfs.sh* script in a text editor; on the line where you see **"INSTALL_FIDO=Y"** change the value of **"Y"** to **"N"**
     * Run the script *install-skfs.sh*
     ```sh
      sudo ./install-skfs.sh
     ```

-2. Continue the installation by following the steps under [Installation Instructions with FIDO server](#Installation Instructions with FIDO server)
+2. Continue the installation as shown below, in the _Installation Instructions on a server with a FIDO2 Server on the SAME server_ section.
+Note that this assumes that the FIDO2 Server was previously installed on the server **without** modifying the _install-skfs.sh_ script.

-## Installation Instructions with FIDO server
+## Installation Instructions on a server with a FIDO2 Server on the SAME server

 1. Create the following directories to configure the WebAuthn servlet home folder.